BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS OR FUNCTIONS

+qb-create
+	- It needs further and more extensive testing

 qb-help - overhaul to act like a manpage.
 Replacing /usr/local/share/quBSD
 	- Each PARAM should have verbose message